syrilster/DesignPatterns/WebAppSecurity/README.md

     * Passwords stored in DB should always be encoded.
     * Also a user might pass various different input to find out the encoding logic itself.
 This can be avoided by introducing randmoness using salting.
     * A session can be hijacked by an other user using the cookie information and requesting the request again to gain access.
+    * This can be avoided by using HTTPS instead of HTTP and having session timeouts.
+*